President Donald Trump and Republicans were determined to appoint Neil Gorsuch to succeed Supreme Court Justice Anton

 The current political climate makes those days history.
 The day of voluntary bi-partisanship is over.
 A new model for the new reality is now required.

 Republicans applying the nuclear option paves the way for the creation of the new model.
-Democrats should not fear Republicans nuking the 60 vote cloture rule, because bitter partisanship since the 1990’s has produced de facto one party rule.
+Democrats should not fear Republicans applying the nuclear option because bitter partisanship since the 1990’s has produced de facto one party rule.

 Since 2001 major initiatives only occur when one party controls both Houses of Congress and the White House.